xregistry/spec/core/spec.md

 ### Exporting

-The `export` semantics are designed to optimize the output for use by clients that want to retrieve a complete portion of the Registry's hierarchy with minimal duplication of information.
-Note that the `export` output can be used on a subsequent update/create operation.
+The export semantics are designed to optimize the output for use by clients that want to retrieve a complete portion of the Registry's hierarchy with minimal duplication of information.
+Note that the export output can be used on a subsequent update/create operation.

-During an `export` operation the following rules apply:
+During an export operation the following rules apply:

 - All possible inlining MUST be performed.
 In other words, an implied `?inlining=*` MUST be in effect.
 The presence of the `?inline` query parameter, even if set to `*` MUST generate an error.
 - No filtering of the response entities is to be done.
 The presence of the `?filter` query parameter MUST generate an error.
-- All Resources are serialized as JSON objects - meaning, Resource with the `hasdoc` aspect set to `true` are serialized with implied `$structure` semantics.
+- All Resources are serialized as JSON objects - meaning, Resources with the `hasdoc` aspect set to `true` are serialized with implied `$structure` semantics.
 - All Resources are serialized without the default Version attributes being